jemarisapp/trilo-ai-assistant/README.md

 **Core Philosophy**: *The best league management happens when nobody has to think about it.*

 ![Trilo Strategy](images/strategy.png)

-## 🤖 AI-Assisted Development

-### How AI Accelerated Product Development
-This project demonstrates the power of AI as a strategic tool in product development:

-- **Rapid Prototyping**: Used AI to quickly iterate through feature concepts and user flows
-- **Code Generation**: Leveraged AI to generate boilerplate code and complex logic
-- **Documentation**: AI-assisted creation of comprehensive technical documentation
-- **Testing Strategy**: AI-generated test cases and edge case identification
-- **User Experience**: AI-optimized command structures and help systems

-**Result**: Delivered a production-ready product 10x faster than traditional development methods while maintaining enterprise-level quality and documentation standards.

 ## 🔍 Research & Discovery